mwczapski/windows_vscode_development_in_linux_docker_container/README.md

 ### Note

-This script is useful if you wish to interact with teh Private Git Repository directly from the WSL environment as it will use the WSL's ~/.ssh/id_rsa.pub publick key and add it's content to the Private Git Server's ~/.ssh/authorized_keys.
+This script is useful if you wish to interact with the Private Git Repository directly from the WSL environment as it will use the WSL's ~/.ssh/id_rsa.pub public key and add its content to the Private Git Server's ~/.ssh/authorized_keys.

 The